Basic facts of Meghalaya

 Meghalaya "the abode of clouds", became a full-fledged State on January 21, 1972.
 It is bounded on the north by Goalpara, Kamrup, Nagoan and Karbi Anglong districts of Assam State, and on the east by the Districts of Cachar and North Cachar Hills, also of the State of Assam.
 On the south and west is Bangladesh.
 Meghalaya lies between 20.1 ‘N and 26.5 latitude and 85.49 ‘E and 92.52 "E longitude.

-The total area of the State is 22,429 square kilometer with a population of 29,64,007 (2011 census).
-The State is now divided into seven administrative districts.
-They are (1) Jaintia Hills District, created on February 22, 1972.
+The total area of the State is 22,429 square kilometer with a population of 29,66,889 (2011 census).
+The State is now divided into eleven administrative districts.
+They are (1) Jaintia Hills District created on February 22, 1972.
 (2) East Garo Hills District and (3) West Garo Hills District created on October 22, 1976.
-(4) East Khasi Hills District and (5) West Khasi Hills District created on October 28,1976.
-(6) Ri Bhoi District created on June 4, 1992 and (7) South Garo Hills District created on June 18, 1992.
+(4) East Khasi Hills District and (5) West Khasi Hills District created on October 28, 1976.
+(6) Ri Bhoi District created on June 4, 1992.
+(7) South Garo Hills District created on June 18, 1992.
+(8) North Garo Hills District created on July 27, 2012.
+(9) East Jaintia Hills District created on July 7, 2012.
+(10) South West Khasi Hills District created on August 3, 2012 and (11) South West Garo Hills District created on August 7, 2012.
 They are predominantly inhabited by the Khasis, the Jaintias and the Garos.
 These tribal communities are the descendents of very ancient people having distinctive traits and ethnic origins.

 The Khasi Hills and Jaintia Hills which form the central and eastern part of Meghalaya is an imposing plateau with rolling grasslands, hills and river valleys.
 The southern face of the plateau is marked by deep gorges and abrupt slopes.
 Water falls rush down steep slopes and carve deep valleys through which swift flowing rivers descend to the plains.
 At the foot of these slopes, a narrow strip of plainland runs along the international border with Bangladesh.